tbaggett/xfgloss/readme.txt

 Building XFGloss requires Visual Studio 2015 with update 3 installed on the Windows platform, or Xamarin Studio 6.0 on the Mac platform.
 A nuget package is also available for easy inclusion into your Xamarin.Forms projects.
+See the “Adding XFGloss to Your Xamarin.Forms-Based App” section below for the needed integration steps.

 ==========================================================================================